mabr3112/ProtFlow/examples/colab_tutorials/README.md

    * RFidffusion
    * LigandMPNN
    * Boltz
-2) Creating an aritficial motif using ProtFlow in combination with the RiffDiff pipeline
+2) Creating an artificial motif using ProtFlow in combination with the RiffDiff pipeline

 Both are not real examples due a very limited number of designs or artificial motifs computed, but will give a ready-to use, interactive introduction how to use this tools